-In addition to meeting the statutory requirements for the establishment and supervision of statechartered banks, savings and loan associations, savings banks, and credit unions, the Examining Division has identified several significant accomplishments in FY 2009.
+In addition to meeting the statutory requirements for the establishment and supervision of state-chartered banks, savings and loan associations, savings banks, and credit unions, the Banking Division has identified several significant accomplishments in FY 2012.
 A review of capital adequacy, earnings, and past due and nonaccrual loans was performed quarterly on all banks, and the reviews were utilized to determine supervisory strategies.
 All examinations of financial institutions were completed within the time frames required by law.
-In addition to on-the-job training in the field, several examiners were sent to Federal Deposit Insurance Corporation and Federal Reserve Board sponsored schools.
-An examiner also attended the Graduate School of Bank Investments and Financial Management at the University of South Carolina.
-The Division continuously reviewed and solicited ideas through staff meetings on ways to improve operations without compromising the mission of the agency.
-There were no bank failures during the year, and in the last 30 years, there have been only two failures of institutions regulated by the Board of Financial Institutions.
+In addition to on-the-job training in the field, examiners attended three Federal Deposit Insurance Corporation sponsored schools.
+The Division continuously reviewed and solicited ideas through staff meetings on ways to improve operations.